-SUMMARY COMPENSATION.
-The following summary compensation table sets forth information concerning compensation for services rendered in all capacities awarded to, earned by or paid to the Named Executive Officers during each of the fiscal years ended December 31, 1999 and 2000.
+Summary Compensation.
+The following summary compensation table sets forth information concerning compensation for services rendered in all capacities awarded to, earned by or paid to the Named Executive Officers during each of the years ended December 31, 2001, 2000 and 1999.